-B. What is Federal Title IV financial aid and how does it affect my bill?
+B. What is Federal Title IV financial aid from FAFSA and how does it affect my bill?

 Title IV financial aid funds are awards funded by the federal government (for example, Federal Stafford and PLUS Loans, and Pell and SEOG Grants).
 The government restricts the use of these funds and if a student withdraws early in a term/semester, these funds may be required to be returned first to the federal government.
 Awarding of these funds is based on need as determined by completing the FAFSA each year.
 Purchase College uses “Federal Methodology” in awarding Title IV federal aid.
 All Title IV/campus based aid is awarded following federal regulations as dictated by the US Department of Education.
 Please see Title IV Recalculation for additional detail.